Parameter and camera animations

 Note that an animatable parameter always has at least one animation key.
 As long as there is only that single key, it defines the constant value of the parameter.
 Once you add another key OVITO will interpolate between the key values and the parameter actually becomes animated.

 The animation toolbar at the bottom of the main window contains a button with a key icon, which activates the so-called Auto-key mode:

 While this mode is active, the time slider background is highlighted red and any change made to an animatable parameter in the program will automatically generate a new animation key at the current animation time.
-For example, after activating Auto-key mode, you can jump to animation frame 0 using the time slider and set the Distance parameter of the Slice modifier to a value 20.
+For example, after activating Auto-key mode, you can jump to animation frame 0 using the time slider and set the Distance parameter of the Slice modifier to a value of 20.
 You then go to the last frame of the animation and change the parameter value to 80.
-Each of the two parameter changes results in the creation of a new animation key at the corresponding animation time.
+Each of these two parameter changes results in the creation of a new animation key at the corresponding animation time.

 Don’t forget to deactivate Auto-key mode after you are done creating the desired animation keys.
-Otherwise you might inadvertently define more keys for other parameters which you don’t want to animate.
+Otherwise, you might inadvertently define more keys for other parameters which you don’t want to animate.
 The Auto-key mode provides a convenient alternative for creating new animation keys, which can be faster than using the animation key dialog introduced in the previous section.

 Editing keys using the animation track bar